Dr. Carol Denniston, R.Psych.

 When she isn’t helping people, Dr. Denniston is usually helping animals.
 She supports animal rescues in the U.S. and Canada, and has spent many years rehabilitating abused and neglected animals.
 During her spare time, she enjoys spending time with friends and family, hanging out with her 2 rescue poodles, hiking, traveling to new places, and experimenting with cooking.

-Dr. Denniston is accepting new clients who may benefit from CBT, DBT-informed therapy or prolonged exposure for PTSD.
+Dr. Denniston offers services to clients who may benefit from CBT, DBT-informed therapy or prolonged exposure for PTSD.
 Dr. Denniston is not providing treatment to those in our comprehensive DBT program at this time.
 However, she is available for individual DBT skills training (mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness) for those who have a DBT clinician and are awaiting an opening in DBT group skills training.
-If you are interested in making an appointment with her, please go to her online booking page.
-You can also send us an email (firstname.lastname@example.org) to inquire about her availability or scope of practice.